Parliamentary.ai

 Overview

-The Equality Act 2010 is a UK law that aims to harmonize and reform equality legislation, protect individuals from discrimination and harassment based on certain personal characteristics, and promote equality of opportunity.
+The Equality Act 2010 is a UK law that aims to harmonize and reform equality legislation, combining and restating various previous acts relating to discrimination and harassment.
+It protects individuals from unfair treatment based on nine protected characteristics and establishes a public sector equality duty.
+The act also includes provisions to promote equality of opportunity and eliminate discrimination across various sectors.

 Description